-Table 11: Match fields details.
+Table 12: Match fields details.

 The ingress port OXM_OF_IN_PORT is a valid standard OpenFlow port, either a physical, a logical port, the OFPP_LOCAL reserved port or the OFPP_CONTROLLER reserved port.
-The physical port OXM_OF_IN_PHY_PORT is used in Packet-in messages to identify a physical port underneath a logical port (see A.4.1).
+The physical port OXM_OF_IN_PHY_PORT is used in Packet-in messages to identify a physical port underneath a logical port (see 7.4.1).

 The metadata field OXM_OF_METADATA is used to pass information between lookups across multiple tables.
 This value can be arbitrarily masked.

 The Tunnel ID field OXM_OF_TUNNEL_ID carries optional metadata associated with a logical port.
-The mapping of this metadata is defined by the logical port implementation, for example if the logical port performs encapsulation (such as GRE), this would be the demultiplexing field from the encapsulation header (for GRE the 32 bit key).
+The mapping of this metadata is defined by the logical port implementation.
 If the logical port does not provide such data or if the packet was received on a physical port, its value is zero.
+For example, for a packet received via GRE tunnel including a (32-bit) key, the key is stored in the low 32-bits and the high bits are zeroed.
+For a MPLS logical port, the low 20 bits represent the MPLS Label.
+For a VxLAN logical port, the low 24 bits represent the VNI.